 Action Alert - WRITE TO DEP

 FDEP hosted a public workshop regarding the Outstanding Florida Springs harm rule on Sept 12, 2024 in Apopka.
-Now there is a window of opportunity to write DEP and hold the agency accountable for not following the law and preventing harm to our springs.
+Over 120 activists showed up at the meeting to hold the agency accountable for not following the law and preventing harm to our springs.

 Dive Deeper